-Ms. Kimberly Hunter
+ABN 51 263 215 677 Board Report Ms. Kimberly Hunter

 A director of Clancy & Triado, Kimberly completed her Bachelor of Laws at Auckland University.
 She was admitted to practice in 1989 and decided early on to specialise in family law.
 During a six-month attachment to the Human Rights Commission, Kimberly researched and prepared a submission on Marital Status Discrimination.
 After living and working in London for five years, she moved to Australia in 1996 and joined Clancy & Triado.
 She became an accredited specialist in family law in 1999.
 An active member of the Law Institute of Victoria, she has served on numerous committees, including the Executive of the Law Institute of Victoria's Family Law Section, the Children and Youth Issues Committee and the Courts Practice Committee.
 She is a member of the Family Law Section of the Law Council of Australia.
-Kimberly is also a member of the Lawyers' Panel at Relationships Australia.
+Kimberly is also a member of the RA lawyers' panel.
 She joined the Board in 2011.